 If Liberty Power supplies your residential or commercial power, you may need to shop for a new electricity contract soon.

+What you need to do depends on what type of customer you are (residential or commercial) and what state you are in.
 Here’s what you need to know if you’re a Liberty Power customer, and what to do next.

 About Liberty Power

 Liberty Power was based in Fort Lauderdale.
 At one point, the company served hundreds of thousands of customers in 11 states and 50 utility territories, according to its website.

 Unfortunately, their growth wasn’t without issues, including financing problems with their creditors and having to find a new line of credit in the middle of a pandemic.
 Plus they experienced a high number of consumer complaints due to Liberty Power’s reliance on door to door and telemarketing vendors.

 In February 2021, the company experienced large financial losses during a winter weather event in Texas.
 As a result, Liberty Power fired all of their employees on April 18, 2021.
 And they declared bankruptcy on April 21, 2021.
 NRG purchased a number of their residential agreements in Texas and Connecticut.
 However, as of the most recent court decisions in November 5, 2021, any accounts that NRG didn’t purchase no longer have a provider.

 Liberty Power Commercial Customers – Texas, Connecticut and Other